-Save time and money with these eco-friendly tips to de-cluttering your closets, dresser and desk drawers, countertops and bins, for what you can toss guilt-free, what has the potential for re-use, and what should be donated to charities.
+Save time and money with these eco-friendly tips to de-clutter your closets, dresser and desk drawers, countertops and bins, with this handy guide to what you can toss guilt-free, what has the potential for re-use, and what should be donated to charities.

 Spring Cleaning: What to Toss

 Bras and leggings that have lost their stretch.

 Disposable cameras.
 After all, disposable is their first name.

 Cans of paint that are more than a year old and have likely dried out.
 Ditto the brushes you used the last time you used the paint.